devdasgupta/DE_Challenge/de_challenge/ANSWERS.md

 # Answers
----
 ### Question 1
 ```
 The claims data comes with duplicates and NDCs are messy.
 Please write a script to de- deduplicate the data
-(Note:rows identical to each other in every single column is considered duplicate)
+(Note: rows identical to each other in every single column is considered duplicate)
-and clean the NDC into standard format (11 digits and matchable
+and clean the NDC into a standard format (11 digits and matchable
-to the format in tab ndc)
+to the format in tab NDC)
 ```
-###Solution:
+### Solution:
-The test solution for processing the data and get the resultant patients is provided in [question1.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/question1.py)
+The test solution for processing the data and getting the resultant patients is provided in [question1.py](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/question1.py)

-* The de-duplication logic after reading the data into pandas dataframe is provided [here](https://github.com/devdasgupta/DE_Challenge/blob/01e01c527a31dbaea83a57fed343e4e877a5eab2/de_challenge/question1.py#L15)
+* The de-duplication logic after reading the data into pandas data frame is provided [here](https://github.com/devdasgupta/DE_Challenge/blob/01e01c527a31dbaea83a57fed343e4e877a5eab2/de_challenge/question1.py#L15)
 * Cleaning/Normalizing the NDC records is provided [here](https://github.com/devdasgupta/DE_Challenge/blob/01e01c527a31dbaea83a57fed343e4e877a5eab2/de_challenge/question1.py#L86)
-* The solution also provides the final patients list as a CSV format and is saved in the location [output_data](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/output_data/patients.csv)
+* The solution also provides the final patient list as a CSV format and is saved in the location [output_data](https://github.com/devdasgupta/DE_Challenge/blob/initial-setup/de_challenge/output_data/patients.csv)

+---
 ### Question 2
 ```
 In production, we deal with data at scale ingested from various data sources.